This dictionary covers graphic design, prepress and print terminology

 – Printing over a previously printed area of either text or graphics.

-Abbreviation for Scalable Vector Graphics: fairly new file format that can be used to publish vector based drawings and animations on the world wide web.
-SVG has been defined by the W3C organisation so it is a vendor independant standard, as opposed to the competing and popular Macromedia Flash file format.
+Abbreviation for Scalable Vector Graphics: a fairly new file format that can be used to publish vector based drawings and animations on the world wide web.
+SVG has been defined by the W3C organization so it is a vendor independent standard, as opposed to the competing and popular Macromedia Flash file format.
 SVG is based on XML tags and is only supported by the latest generations of browsers.